The Harmonic Exponential Filter for Nonparametric Estimation on Motion Groups: Related Work

 Unlike the various KF approaches, our method is nonparametric and can fit any distribution in a broader family of distributions while preserving system symmetries.
 A well-known nonparametric filtering approach is the histogram filter, which approximates the posterior \revisedtext{belief} by discretizing the state space and assigning a probability value to each bin \cite{histogram}.
 These methods can be adapted to the topology and action of the group \cite{kurz2018hist} and have been widely studied to model distributions on rotation groups \cite{zhou2021quaternion, li2021grid}.
 Our method resembles histogram filters as we require discrete samples of the manifold to represent the posterior.
 However, our formulation operates in both rotation and motion groups and is more computationally efficient during the propagation step than histogram filters.
 What is more, our approach is exact up to the band limit of a discrete Fourier transform.

-Another family of nonparametric and multimodal filters are particle filters which represent the posterior belief using a discrete set of particles \cite{pf}.
+Another family of nonparametric and multimodal filters is the particle filter which represents the posterior belief using a discrete set of particles \cite{pf}.
 These methods can model general distributions, but are known to suffer from particle deprivation, particularly in high-dimensional state spaces \revisedtext{\cite[Chapter 4]{thrun2005probrob}}.
 Research efforts have been devoted to addressing this problem by proposing better sampling schemes \cite{li2013adapting, elvira2017improving}, \reviewedtext{and by changing how particles evolve in the prediction step to better match the posterior distribution\cite{steinpf}}.
 In contrast, our method does not use particles to model the posterior \revisedtext{belief} and does not suffer from particle deprivation.

 Kernel density estimates are a prevalent method to represent nonparametric \revisedtext{probability density functions}.
-They can be adapted to handle belief propagation through probabilistic graphical models~\cite{sudderth2010nonparametric}, and the product of distributions within a filtering framework \cite{song2013kde}.
+They can be adapted to handle belief propagation through probabilistic graphical models~\cite{sudderth2010nonparametric}, and the product of distributions within a filtering framework \cite{song2013kde}. \reviewed{Similarly, learning-based methods have been used to approximate sampling from a non-Gaussian posterior in SLAM by modeling conditional distributions in a Bayes tree with normalizing flows \cite{huang2022incremental}.}

+Harmonic analysis for optimal filtering has been widely studied on rotation groups.
+Willsky \cite{willsky1974circle1} derived state estimation equations for filtering on the circle using infinite Fourier coefficients and proposed finite-dimensional suboptimal implementations \cite{willsky1974circle2}.
+Filtering with ``Fourier densities'' has since expanded to groups like $SO(N)$ \cite{marcus1979harmonics}.
+Similarly to our work, Lo~\emph{et al.} \cite{lo1979exponential} highlighted the advantages of rotational Fourier densities for the update step on $SO(3)$.
+Fourier densities have also been applied to non-linear filtering, with Brunn~\emph{et al.} \cite{brunn2006efficient, brunn2006nonlinear} formulating Bayesian prediction and update steps on d-dimensional Euclidean spaces.
+Unlike these methods, our approach extends these ideas beyond compact rotation groups or Euclidean spaces and applies them to motion groups.

+Pfaff~\emph{et al.} \cite{plaff2015fourierfilt} proposed a method conceptually similar to ours, called Fourier filtering, which was applied to the unit circle and sphere \cite{plaff2017fourierfilt, pfaff2019fourier}. \reviewed{They also showed their method applied to the problem of multimodal density estimation on the hypertorus, and addressed arbitrary transition densities in the prediction step \cite{pfaff2016multivariate, pfaff2016nonlinear}.}